UMP 79x50 [M8] GW - search holder

 bulk discounts:

-Call us tel: +48 888 99 98 98 or contact us through contact form on the contact page.
-You can check the power and the shape of neodymium magnets in our magnetic calculator power calculator
+Call us tel: +48 888 99 98 98 or contact us through form on our website.
+You can check the lifting capacity and the appearance of neodymium magnets in our magnetic calculator force calculator

 Orders placed by 2:00 PM will be shipped on the same business day.